-This assessment relates to the Thurston Neighbourhood Plan 2016-2036 Pre-Submission Version Draft 6, dated May 2018.
+This assessment relates to the Fressingfield Neighbourhood Development Plan 2018 - 2036 Pre-Submission Draft which was published for consultation in March 2019.

-In some circumstances a neighbourhood plan could have significant environmental effects and may fall within the scope of the Environmental Assessment of Plans and Programmes Regulations 2004 and require a strategic environmental assessment.
+In some circumstances a neighbourhood plan could have significant environmental effects and may fall within the scope of the Environmental Assessment of Plans and Programmes Regulations 2004 and require a Strategic Environmental Assessment (SEA).

 One of the basic conditions that will be tested by the independent examiner is whether the making of the Plan is compatible with European Union obligations.
-Whether a neighbourhood plan requires a strategic environmental assessment and the level of detail needed will depend on what is proposed in the draft Neighbourhood Plan and the characteristics of the local area.
+Whether a neighbourhood plan requires a Strategic Environmental Assessment and the level of detail needed will depend on what is proposed in the draft Neighbourhood Plan and the characteristics of the local area.